Karan5352/polyrhythm-metronome/README.md

 # Polyrhythm Metronome 🎵

-A polyrhythm metrnome built with Electron.
-Add, remove, or customize different polyrhythms via the neon-themed clock interface with the beats showing up as circles on the orbit and synced audio.
+A polyrhythm metronome built with Electron.
+Add, remove, or customize different polyrhythms using the neon-themed clock interface with the beats showing up as circles on the orbit and synced audio.

 <p align="center">
   <img src="./assets/screenshot1.png" width="45%" alt="Main Interface"/>